Share on twitter

-Haiti is the poorest country in the Western Hemisphere but after decades of poor governance it was starting to pull itself out from that dubious title.
+Haiti is the poorest country in the Western Hemisphere but after decades of poor governance, it was starting to pull itself out from underneath that dubious title.
 The USA had a number of interests in the country; it was a major source of mass migration, had many areas of weak governance that were a haven for drugs transhipment activities and former President Bill Clinton had only recently been appointed UN Special Envoy to the country.

 US forces had also intervened militarily a number of times, most recently in 2004 in Operation Restore/Uphold Democracy.